-30+ best great and must read books one should consider reading in 2019.
+30+ must-read books one should consider reading in 2020.
 I am sure you won’t be able to put down once you start reading any of them.

 Some of these books I have read, some are in the pipeline and others are still lying in the Wishlist.
 Without much ado, let us start.